itsjoekent/dotnyc/content/google-apple-contact-tracing/content.md

 **Who runs the central server(s) that all of this data reports back too?**

 This isn’t totally clear from the press release or the specification.

-Presumingly Apple and/or Google are running them.
+_Updated April 11th to incoporate minor feedback to the summary and expanding on the marketing surveillance FAQ question_